phoebe-wu/covid-collectioncentre-locator/README.md

 - As a user, I want to be able to load my Favourites List from file.

 **Phase 4: Task 2**
-- FavouritesList addCollectionCentre & removeCollectionCentre are robust
+- FavouritesList addCollectionCentre & removeCollectionCentre are robust.

+**Phase 4: Task 3 Refactoring**
+- Make an abstract class for buttons in FilterGUI.
+- Try to reduce the number of fields in FilterGUI.
+- Implement observer/observable pattern between FavouritesList/Database and their respective list models and JLists.